 Instead of simply relying on job search boards and other traditional methods of hiring, tap into the staff members you already have for personal recommendations.
-Your team likely won’t suggest any sub-par employees—their reputation is riding on it.
+If you’ve built up the confidence and brought out the best in employees with good management, they’ll be happy to recommend great potential employees.
 Ask if they know of anyone looking for work and you may be surprised how many talented applicants are available.

 In your dealings with potential candidates, don’t discount your own intuition.
 Even though a possible hire may have an excellent work history stocked with accomplishments and stellar references, listen to your gut.
 If something just doesn’t feel right, respectfully decline the individual and move on.
 Because every person’s personality is different, there is no one-size-fits-all policy when it comes to hiring.
 However, by listening to your instincts, you’re more likely to stack your team with people who are a perfect fit.